Day of the Dead comes alive in colorful Mexican tale 'Book of Life'

-LOS ANGELES (Reuters) - Growing up in the Mexican border town of Tijuana, animator Jorge Gutierrez waited to see his people appear in Hollywood’s animated fare.
+LOS ANGELES, Oct 15 (Reuters) - Growing up in the Mexican border town of Tijuana, animator Jorge Gutierrez waited to see his people appear in Hollywood’s animated fare.

 “I never saw myself or my family or my friends up on the screen in animation,” Gutierrez said.
 “I kept waiting for the Latina princess to show up, and she never did.”